grouchozimmermann/neural-operator/README.md

 # DeepONet Implementation

+Note: Make sure to read GUIDE.md as well for more up to date information!
 A Python implementation of the DeepONet architecture for operator learning.
 This project includes utilities for training, testing, and visualizing the performance of the model.

 ## Table of Contents